 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-Pitt Community College does not offer an LPN-RN transition program and does not accept re-entry nursing students from other colleges/universities.
+Pitt Community College does not offer an LPN-RN transition program and does not accept re-entry associate degree or licensed practical nursing students from other colleges/universities who were enrolled within the past three years counting back from the date of enrollment in the Associate Degree Nursing Program.